textcreationpartnership/A00718/README.md

 1. ¶An Admonition to the
 Parliament.

-    _ The fyrſt Article.

-    _ The .2.
-Article.

-    _ ¶The .3.
-Article.

 1. A view of Popiſhe abuſes yet remayning in the Engliſhe Church, for the which Godly
 Miniſters haue refuſed to